SK Hynix says it is part of consortium picked to buy Toshiba chip business

-SEOUL South Korea's SK Hynix Inc (000660.KS) on Wednesday said it was part of a Japan-led consortium picked as the preferred bidder for Toshiba Corp's (6502.T) memory business.
+SEOUL (Reuters) - South Korea's SK Hynix Inc (000660.KS) on Wednesday said it was part of a Japan-led consortium picked as the preferred bidder for Toshiba Corp's (6502.T) memory business.

 A SK Hynix spokesman said the firm took part in the consortium to seek new business opportunities, but declined to give further details.